GoblinArchives/LiminalHorror/The Mall Character Creation.md

 # The Mall: Character Creations
 This is an alternative character creation process for making PC & NPCs for The Mall.
 This character generator is an optional replacement for [Liminal Horror’s Character Generation](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Character%20Creation/) (LH pg 6-11).

-While unreleased, this draft version is being used for playtesting prior to Itchfunding.
+The adventure/module for THE MALL is currently itchfunding at [https://goblinarchives.itch.io/the-mall](https://goblinarchives.itch.io/the-mall)

-## Adding to THE MALL:
+## First Step: Adding to the Mall
-Each person proposes one shop to be in the mall (Shop Generator).
+Each person at the table proposes one shop to be added to the mall.
 State its name, description and level (1-3).
+This is in addition to any shop created for the character to work at.

-## Character Creation Overview
+## Overview

-### 1. **Ability Scores**
+### 1. **Ability Scores & HP**

 a.
 Roll 3d6 for your ability scores (any two results may be swapped)